geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To crush him with the monarch he betray'd.

 Meanwhile Marino, with unwearied haste,
-Along the Gnome's neglected frontier past ;
+Along the Gnome's neglected frontier past;
 Deep in a vale his weary troops retire, 260

-Himself advanced to meet the Prince of Fire ;
+Himself advanced to meet the Prince of Fire;